A NYC Kitchen with Washer and Dryer

-This is optional, but I wanted the washer and dryer to fit inside regular base kitchen cabinets with the counter on top – so that when all the doors were closed, the kitchen would look perfectly ‘normal’.
+This is optional, but I wanted the washer and dryer to fit inside regular base kitchen cabinets with the counter on top.

-If you purchase the 24″ washer and dryer models (I believe this is the smallest option on the market), the appliance height will be 33 1/4″ so they can fit under a standard 34″ cabinet!
+If you purchase the 24″ washer and dryer models (currently the most compact laundry option on the market), the appliance height will be 33 1/4″ so they can fit under a standard 34″ cabinet!

 24″ vs. 27″ washer dryer